-The SQL If Else Statement is one of the most useful decision-making statements in real-time programming.
-SQL If statement will test the condition first and depending upon the result it will execute the statements.
+The SQL If Else statement is one of the most useful decision-making query.
+SQL If statement will test the condition first, and depending upon the result, it will execute the statements.

-If the test condition in SQL If statement is true, the statements inside the if block will be executed.
-Otherwise, statements inside the Else block will be executed.
+When the test condition in If statement is true, the query inside the if block will execute.
+Otherwise, the lines inside the Else block executed.
 Let us see the syntax of the SQL Server If Else condition:

 SQL If Else Statement Syntax

-IF (Test condition or Expression) BEGIN -- If the condition is TRUE then these statements will be executed True statements; END ELSE BEGIN -- If the condition is FALSE then these statements will be executed False statements; END
+IF (Test condition or Expression) BEGIN -- The condition is TRUE then these will be executed True statements; END ELSE BEGIN -- The condition is FALSE then these will be executed False statements; END

 This Sql Server if else statement accepts any test condition as the argument.
-If the test condition or an expression present in the above structure is true then True statements will be executed, if the condition is false then False statements will be executed.
+When the test condition or expression in the above structure is true, then True statements will execute.
+When the condition is false, then False statements will run.

 SQL If Else Flow chart